Top Cybersecurity Interview Questions and Answers for 2026

 Common methods include data shredding, overwriting, degaussing, and physical destruction to ensure that sensitive information cannot be recovered from storage media.

-Endpoint security focuses on securing individual devices (endpoints) like computers and mobile devices by using antivirus, anti-malware, and intrusion detection systems.
+Endpoint security focuses on securing individual devices (endpoints), such as computers and mobile devices, using antivirus, anti-malware, and intrusion detection systems.

 23. What is a Security Operations Center (SOC)?